Ken Jennings: Original streak

 Before 2003, Jeopardy! contestants were limited to five consecutive wins.
 At the beginning of the show's 20th season in 2003, the rules were changed to allow contestants to remain on the show as long as they continued to win.
 After this rule change, and until Jennings's run, the record winning streak was set by Tom Walsh, who won $186,900 in eight games in January 2004.
 Jennings took the contestant exam for Jeopardy! in 2003, but did not hear back from the show for a year.
 He was given three weeks to prepare for his taping.
-Jennings prepared extensively; he used a couch as a podium and his young child's toy as a buzzer, and his wife used flash cards and kept score.
+Jennings prepared extensively by using a couch as a lectern and his young child's toy as a buzzer while his wife used flashcards and kept score.

 Jennings's run began during Jeopardy!s 20th season with the episode airing on June 2, 2004, in which he unseated two-time champion Jerry Harvey, and continued into season 21.
-In his first game, Jennings's winning streak nearly ended before it even began.
-The Final Jeopardy! answer was, "She's the first female track and field athlete to win medals in five different events at a single Olympics."
-Jennings responded with "Who is Jones?", using only the last name of Marion Jones (who was not stripped of her medals until 2007).
+In his first episode, the Final Jeopardy! answer was, "She's the first female track and field athlete to win medals in five different events at a single Olympics."
+Jennings responded, "Who is Jones?", using only the last name of Marion Jones (who was not stripped of her medals until 2007).
 Host Alex Trebek said, "We will accept that; in terms of female athletes, there aren't that many."
-If the response had not been accepted, Jennings would have finished in third place and challenger Julia Lazarus would have won the game.